nikhita1902/Product_sales_Forecasting/OBSERVATIONS AND RECOMMENDATIONS.md

 * Final test data was feature-engineered with the same process as training data.
 * Generated final submission CSV with `ID` and predicted `Sales`.

+**Deployment**

+* Streamlit web application to upload new data and generate predictions
+* Deployed locally and can be extended to platforms like Streamlit Cloud or Hugging Face Spaces

 # Recommendations: